I7-Examples/When-in-Rome-2/docs/source.txt

 To simplify the game:
-	choose a random row in the Table of Alien Characteristics; while the difficulty entry is not the current level, choose a random row in the Table of Alien Characteristics; change moon of the creature to moon entry;
+	choose a random row in the Table of Alien Characteristics; while the difficulty entry is not the current level: choose a random row in the Table of Alien Characteristics; now moon of the creature is moon entry;
-	change mood of the creature to attitude entry;
+	now mood of the creature is attitude entry;
-	change the odor sensitivity of the creature to nostrils entry;
+	now the odor sensitivity of the creature is nostrils entry;
-	change metabolism of the creature to feed time entry;
+	now metabolism of the creature is feed time entry;
-	change gravity of the creature to the mass entry;
+	now gravity of the creature is the mass entry;
-	change speed of the creature to the dexterity entry;
+	now speed of the creature is the dexterity entry;
-	change carrying capacity of the creature to the arms entry;
+	now carrying capacity of the creature is the arms entry;
-	if carrying capacity of the creature is 0, change carrying capacity of the creature to 2;
+	if carrying capacity of the creature is 0, now carrying capacity of the creature is 2;
 	follow the setup rules;
-	change food of the creature to taste entry;
+	now food of the creature is taste entry;
-	if food of creature is meaty, change tongue of creature to "sharp carnivore teeth";
+	if food of creature is meaty, now tongue of creature is "sharp carnivore teeth";
-	if food of creature is wood-pulpy, change tongue of creature to "a long raspy tongue";
+	if food of creature is wood-pulpy, now tongue of creature is "a long raspy tongue";
-	if food of creature is earthly, change tongue of creature to "a round pink tongue";
+	if food of creature is earthly, now tongue of creature is "a round pink tongue";
-	if food of creature is textile, change tongue of creature to "a forked tongue";
+	if food of creature is textile, now tongue of creature is "a forked tongue";
-	change intelligence of the creature to brain entry; if the creature lies nearer than Luna, change the color of the creature to a random color between red and yellow;
+	now intelligence of the creature is brain entry; if the creature lies nearer than Luna, now the color of the creature is a random color between red and yellow;
-	if the creature lies beyond Venus and creature lies nearer than Mars, change the color of the creature to a random color between yellow and cyan;
+	if the creature lies beyond Venus and creature lies nearer than Mars, now the color of the creature is a random color between yellow and cyan;
-	if the creature lies beyond Luna and creature lies nearer than Saturn, change the color of the creature to a random color between green and purple;
+	if the creature lies beyond Luna and creature lies nearer than Saturn, now the color of the creature is a random color between green and purple;
-	if the creature lies beyond  Jupiter, change the color of the creature to a random color between tan and grey;
+	if the creature lies beyond  Jupiter, now the color of the creature is a random color between tan and grey;
-	if the moon of the creature is Triton, change the color of the creature to grey.
+	if the moon of the creature is Triton, now the color of the creature is grey.

 The sampler platter is a portable supporter.
 The description of the sampler platter is "One of Esther's brainwaves, based on a few months of this work.
 If you let her, she'd probably add toothpicks and pimientoed olives."